Guiding Principles Vs. Victim Perspective

 Question: What unhappy thought am I believing, and what do I create in my life by believing it?

-7. Principle: What we focus on expands, and what we ignore, fades.
+9. Law of Intention: What we focus on expands, and what we ignore,.
 We can collaborate with Source by choosing a possibility we want to manifest, and then set a conscious intention to ‘attend it’ into Reality.

 Victim Perspective: I must force them to see how they are mistreating me, and make them apologize so they will stop hurting me and I can feel better.